Scientific Name

 How to Grow and Care

-Although regarded as a choice and difficult plant, it is relatively easy in cultivation.
+Although regarded as a choice and difficult plant, it is relatively easy to grow.
 Avonias grow very slowly and require careful cultivation.
 Clustering in cultivation, if grown correctly, will reward the grower with generous displays of tiny flowers.
 These plants grow well at moderate to cooler temperatures in partial sun.
 Bright light enhances leaf colors and makes for a compact plant.
-Depending on the species, they enjoy a gritty, free-draining soil with added organic material and low to moderate watering.
+Depending on the species, they enjoy gritty, free-draining soil with added organic material and low to moderate watering.

-The seeds germinate very quickly at temperatures between 59 and 70 °F (15 and 21 °C).
-In cultivation, the young plants develop much quicker than in their natural surroundings, where they do not get ample water supply.
-Generally, they are not easy to raise from seed as too much water kills them immediately, which also happens when they are not watered.
+The seeds germinate quickly at temperatures between 59 and 70 °F (15 and 21 °C).
+In cultivation, the young plants develop much quicker than in their natural surroundings, where they do not have ample water supply.
+Generally, they are not easy to raise from seed as too much water kills them immediately, which also happens when not watered.

 Learn more at How to Grow and Care for Avonia.